Crystal Pepsi: Reception

 In its first year, Crystal Pepsi captured 1% of U.S. soft drink sales, or approximately $474 million.
 Beverage Digest said "This is another instance where Pepsi has really shown leadership to strike out in a new direction."
 Crystal Pepsi was named Best New Product of the Year for 1992 by Richard Saunders International, based on consumer preference polls among 16,000 new grocery products, scoring higher than any other beverage in the poll's history.
 Robert McMath, editor of Brand Week, said that "new sells [and] clarity equals purity" but he doubted the strategy of positioning such a new and different product directly alongside the old flagship product.

-Consumer revival
+Shortly after Crystal Pepsi's nationwide release, The Coca-Cola Company followed by launching Tab Clear on December 14, 1992.
+During 1993, several other manufacturers also released colorless versions of their existing products, such as colorless Palmolive dish soap, colorless Softsoap liquid soap, and colorless Rembrandt mouthwash.
+Even the Miller Brewing Company released a colorless beer, called Miller Clear, in Richmond, Minneapolis, and Austin the following year.

+However, after its initial success, Crystal Pepsi quickly became more of a fad as the trend of clear sodas wore off.
+According to PepsiCo, Crystal Pepsi sales played a large part in the company's profits for the first quarter of 1993 (when it launched nationally), but otherwise did not have much impact for the full year profits of 1993.
+Subsequently and presently, Crystal Pepsi has been viewed as a failure.
+Its failure has also been attributed to the apparent detoriation of its taste when the bottle was exposed in the sun.